UW-PSI/SalishSeaModel-analysis/docs/HyakOnboarding.md

 ```
 nXXXX$ conda create --name jupyter python=3.13 jupyterlab nb_conda_kernels
 ```
-Here we're creating a new environment called ``jupyter'' with just three
+Here we're creating a new environment called "jupyter" with just three
 packages: a recent version of Python, Jupyter Lab, and a special helper library called [nb_conda_kernels](https://github.com/anaconda/nb_conda_kernels) which allows Jupyter to see all your installed Conda environments as different "Kernels" that can be selected in the interface.
-All that's needed in each Conda environment is the library ``ipykernel''.
+All that's needed in each Conda environment is the library "ipykernel".

 ## Launch Jupyter with an interactive session on Klone